 Answer: We provide porters they will carry your luggage.Question: Is there any communication while we are on Tilicho pass express Trekking?

 Answer: There are telephones in many villages along the popular trekking routes from which you can make international calls.Question: How much distance do I walk each day?

-Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain and altitude.
-As such it is very hard to give specific distances on each day, however you have to be prepared to walk 5-6 hours each day.Question: Do I need walking polls for Tilicho / mesokanto la pass express Trekking?
+Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk for 5-6 hours each day.Question: Do I need walking polls for Tilicho Pass Trek?

-Answer: We recommend to take that it will be the helpful to you.Question: How much additional money do I need per day?
+Answer: We recommend to take that it will be the help to you.Question: How much additional money do I need per day?

-Answer: You can allocate US$ 08 – 10 for a lunch / dinner in Kathmandu and it depends on your spending habits.
-US$7 to 10 US$ a day will be enough to buy bottles of water, chocolates, tea coffee and some drinks in trekking.
+Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
+US$7 to 10 US$ a day will be enough to buy bottles of water, chocolates, tea coffee and some drinks for trekking.

 The above itineraries are subject to change due to condition beyond our control.
 This is a Guide line showing tentative camp night stops.
 Physical, technical and natural condition may change this above itineraries.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
 We at Gokyo Treks and Expedition believe in the quality services.
 Your safety and satisfaction is our concern.
 We are a team of professional, experienced, well trained and licensed local guides who knows the destination much better than others.